nubank/morse/README.md

   * Java 11 or higher with external OpenJavaFX (see below)

 ## Usage:

+Morse requires two parts to operate.
+First, a server component [replicant-server](TODO) should be included as a dependency in the process that you wish to inspect.
+Second, Morse itself will act as a client to the active replicant-server.

+...

+Once you connect, the REPL pane in Morse is a remote client of the server (via a socket) of the server you started above.
+Expressions you type there are evaluated in the replicant server process.
+This is just like any remote socket-based repl.

 REBL is part of the Cognitect dev-tools.
 [Get the latest version of Cognitect dev-tools](https://cognitect.com/dev-tools/index.html) and unzip